van-sprundel/ferrisume/README.md

 ## Usage

 ```
-USAGE:
-    ferrisume [SUBCOMMAND]
+Usage: ferrisume [COMMAND]

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

-SUBCOMMANDS:
-    export    Export locally to .html or .pdf
-    help      Prints this message or the help of the given subcommand(s)
+Commands:
   init     Initialize a resume.json file
+  themes   List all available themes
+  version  Display version information
   watch    Edit your resume in a live view
+  export   Export locally to .html or .pdf
+  help     Print this message or the help of the given subcommand(s)

+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```